axisgroup/design-process/CONTRIBUTING.md

 ## Make Changes in Your Branch
 You can create a new branch, which is essentially a duplicate of the repo for you, and make changes under your branch.
 Then submit a pull request, which is a request to merge your branch with the master branch.
 The design team will review the pull request and decide whether we should merge the branchs or not.

-Here are a couple things you can do in your branch:
+Here are some examples of changes you can make in your branch:

 ##### Recommend a method